ethantaylan/ethan-taylan-portfolio/README.md

 I used vite as development environment.

-Technologies used : React, TypeScript and SASS.-
+Technologies used : React, TypeScript and SASS.